j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 echo "MKT_USERNAME=$MKT_USERNAME"
 ```

-### 2.4.2.
-Initialize Terraform for Organization Policy Configuration
+#### 2.4.2.
+Initialize Terraform for foundational resources

-Needs to run in cloud shell from ~/biglake-finegrained-demo/org_policy
+Foundational resources in this demo, constitute Google APIs and Organizational Policies.
+The command below needs to run in cloud shell from ~/biglake-finegrained-demo/org_policy

 ```
 cd ~/biglake-finegrained-demo/org_policy
 terraform init
 ```

-### 2.4.3.
-Run Provisioning for Orginization Policy Configuration
+#### 2.4.3.
+Terraform deploy foundational resources

-Needs to run in cloud shell from ~/biglake-finegrained-demo/org_policy
+The terraform below first enables Google APIs needed for the demo, and then updates organization policies.
+It needs to run in cloud shell from ~/biglake-finegrained-demo/org_policy

 ```
 terraform apply \